featherenvy/botvana/README.md

-# Botvana high-performance trading platform
+# Botvana: high-performance trading platform

 Botvana is an open-source, event-driven, and distributed trading platform targeting crypto markets.
 It aims to be high-performance, low-latency, reliable, and